hitagu/patient-chat/README.md

 # Patient Chat Bot made with OpenAI API

 This app provides a way for patients to easily access details from their medical records.
 They can simply ask a question about their medical records and receive a response generated with OpenAI's API for GPT-3.
 This app uses [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
-The code and instructions below were inspired by OpenAI's Node.js tutorial here [https://github.com/openai/openai-quickstart-node].
+The code and instructions below were inspired by OpenAI's Node.js tutorial [here](https://github.com/openai/openai-quickstart-node).

 ## Setup